Commercial Subleases

 In residential leases, the tenant’s needs are generally the same—having a place to eat, sleep, and be comfortable.
 These requests require very basic essentials such as heat, water, and pest control.
 A business’s needs can vary significantly based on the type of activity and the size of the company.
 It is critical for leaseholders to negotiate the terms of the lease in a way that will fit their business.
 The same recommendations apply to those who sublease, but negotiation abilities are often not as readily available in sublease arrangements.

 As commercial leases are often long and have significant monetary obligations if the contract terminates early, subleasing to another business often makes sense.
+Subleasing or leasing space to others can be a short-term strategy for cost reduction and improved cash flow.
 For example, if a company falls on hard times and needs to downsize, it may not need the leased space any longer.
 The business may have decided to change geographic locations or may need to increase the space necessary for the company and simply no longer requires the space.

 As the leaseholder is motivated to find a tenant quickly to reduce expenses, some sublessees can find extremely well-priced commercial real estate for their business.
 However, they may need to make some concessions regarding the space, such as not being able to make as many alterations as they otherwise would have done to the property.